He Likes You But Doesn’t Want a Relationship? Here’s Why!

 At the end of the day, it’s all about your preferences, girl.

-However, if you’re ultimately looking for something more committed and serious, you must move on.
+If you’re also content with a casual relationship, you can stay in touch with the guy and continue seeing him for fun.
+But, if you’re ultimately looking for something more committed and serious, you must move on.
 You deserve to find fulfilling relationships aligned with your goals.

 Since you can’t change his mentality, save your time and energy, and don’t settle out of hope that he’ll change.

-5. He’s Still Getting Over a Past Relationship.
+5. He’s Still Getting Over a Past Relationship

 I’ll share an incident with you.